ckeditor/ckeditor4-docs/guides/plugin_sdk/sample_1/README.md

 ### The Dialog Definition

 It is time to work on the `dialogs/abbr.js` file itself.
-First, we will simply repeat the CKEDITOR.dialog.add call, but now we will return the dialog definition to the editor:
+First, we will simply repeat the {@linkapi CKEDITOR.dialog.add CKEDITOR.dialog.add} call, but now we will return the dialog definition to the editor:

 	CKEDITOR.dialog.add( 'abbrDialog', function ( editor ) {
 		return {